-Based on our understanding of the Company and industry, we identified that the principal risks of non-compliance with laws and regulations related to the compliance with debt covenants on external borrowings, and we considered the extent to which non-compliance might have a material effect on the financial statements.
+Based on our understanding of the Company and industry, we identified that the principal risks of non-compliance with laws and regulations related to tax regulations and unethical and prohibited business practices, and we considered the extent to which non-compliance might have a material effect on the financial statements.
 We also considered those laws and regulations that have a direct impact on the preparation of the financial statements such as the Companies Act 2006.
-We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to the misappropriation of assets combined with unauthorised payments made through the treasury function.
+We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls) and determined that the principal risks were related to areas where a higher degree of judgement is required by management, for example in respect of accounting estimates that involve making assumptions and considering future events that are inherently uncertain, and the misappropriation of assets.

-Independent auditors' report to the members of Mondi Finance plc (continued)
+Independent auditors' report to the member of Mondi Finance plc (continued)